arminnh/ba3-chat-app-apache-avro-with-rsvp/README.md

 8. Confirm that the video is streamed with Quality of Service by executing read_statistics.sh on PC 2.
    * On PC 2 because read_statistics.sh looks for Click elements in ipnetwork.click

+The integration was tested on the university's lab PCs, which had a direct ethernet connection.

 ### Authors
 * [Josse Coen](https://github.com/jsscn)